Photo above shows Penstemon uintahensis in all its alpine glory at 11,500 feet on Leidy Peak in the Uintah Mountains, taken in August, 2008.

 Dear Growing Friends:

-Also, five seasons ago, I decided to discontinue publication of the printed catalog.
+Also, six seasons ago, I decided to discontinue publication of the printed catalog.
 I did issue a letter to all customers the year before and I think by now all of my customers have gotten the message.
 I’m grateful many customers have continued to follow me on the website alone and to continue supporting me in my endeavors.

 And in the interest of self-promotion, I would like to mention, mostly for the benefit of new customers, the following: